kkrt-labs/kakarot-ssj/docs/general/contract_storage.md

 - SLOAD/SSTORE opcodes are used to read/write to storage and perform a `contract_call_syscall` to modify the storage of the remote contract.

-However, this design has some limitations:
+This design has some limitations:

 - We perform a `call_contract_syscall` for each SLOAD/SSTORE, which is expensive.
 Given that only KakarotCore can modify the storage of a Kakarot